 According the International Energy Agency, in 30 years’ time the volume of the international coal trade will increase by almost 1.5 times compared to current levels and trade flows will continue to move towards Asia.
 Continuous improvement in geological exploration and mining methods mean new coal resources continue to be found.

-During underground mining, highly concentrated methane (CH4) can be captured and removed by extraction systems.
-Where practical, this gas is used to generate electricity or to heat mining facilities.
-Otherwise, it can be safely burned rather than discharged into the atmosphere.
-The result is reduced greenhouse gas emissions per tonne mined.
+During underground mining, highly concentrated methane (CH4) can be captured and removed through the use of extraction systems.
+Where practical, this gas is used to generate electricity or heat mining facilities.